 Post-Incident Activity

 Cyber security incident response plans should leave room for enterprises to reflect.
 What caused the initial breach?
 What procedures need to be put in place now?
 Finding the root of the problem and moving forward is critical.
-For many, the answer is building a Zero Trust network framework.
+For many, the answer is following a Zero Trust philosophy .

 For more information, check out our blog post How To Develop A Cyber Security Incident Response Plan.